Peranakan Chinese: History

 Peranakan, Straits Chinese, Baba Nyonya are all names for the descendants of Han Chinese men and their Javanese, Sumatran and Malay wives.
 Han Chinese men did not allow their women to leave China, so they married local Muslim Javanese and other Southeast Asian women.
 Dayak women were married by Han Chinese men who settled in Borneo as noted in the 18th century.
-One Dayak man named Budi mentioned a Chinese man married Budi's sister and that he liked Chinese but he hated Madurese as he was talking about the massacres of Madurese settlers.
-Malay and Dayak ethnically cleansed Madurese settlers from their and in West Kalimantan starting in Sambas from December 1996 to February 2001 after the Sampit fights in December 2000.

 The Chinese are perhaps the most important people in Borneo.
 They have been traders and settlers on the coast from beyond historic times, and, as has just been stated, have for an equally long period mixed with the natives; so that some Dyaks—the Dusuns especially might almost be classed with them.
 They are not only traders who amass wealth merely to return with it to their own empire, but miners, agriculturists, and producers, without whom it would be difficult to develop the country.
 The Philippines, Singapore, and Borneo receive, perhaps, a larger number of these immigrants than any other countries.
 In Borneo they are scattered over the whole seaboard, carrying on a good deal of the river trade, and supplanting in many ways the less energetic Malay.
 But they are chiefly to be found in West Borneo, especially in the mining districts, as in Sambas and Montrado (Menteradu) in Dutch territory.
 Numbers are settled around Bau and Bidi, in Sarawak, and in the capital, Kuching.
 In North Borneo an irruption of some thousands occurred on the opening up of the country, and great numbers are employed on the tobacco plantations lately established.
 In Labuan, and in Pengaron in South Borneo, the coal mines were worked by Chinese, and they still act as sago-washers in the former island.
 Bound together by societies with stringent laws, their system of co-operation enables them to prosper where others would fail.
 In West Borneo they thus became so powerful as to defy the Dutch Government, who had great difficulty in subduing them.
 In 1912, Chinese engaged in mass violent riots against Dutch colonial rule in Surabaya and Batavia in the Dutch East Indies.